thomastay/saz-tools/README.md

     $ GO111MODULE=off go get -u github.com/prantlf/saz-tools/...

-If you have [Node.js] installed, you can use [NPM] to install a global module easily:
+If you have [Node.js] installed, you can use [NPM], [Yarn] or [PNPM] to install a global module easily:

     npm i -g saz-tools
+    yarn global add saz-tools
+    pnpm i -g saz-tools

 If you have the standard `sh` available, you can use the installation script from [GoBinaries]: